 * These are approximate values and recommendations.
 Please take your personal fitness level, technical ability and the current weather conditions into account.
 Tirol Werbung cannot guarantee that the information provided is correct and accepts no liability.

-From the railroad station of Scharnitz walk south to the parish church, passing by the Karwendel Alpine Park Visitors’ Center.
-Follow the road into “Karwendeltal” Valley.
-Past the car park, walk for around kilometer until you get to a huge wooden sign, saying “Karwendelhaus”, “Falkenhütte” where the forest road heads to the left.
-Keep on this forest road all the way across Karwendel Valley as it climbs gently uphill, passing Larchetalm Alpine Pasture Hut (elev.
-1,173m) on its way to the valley end.
-At the end of the valley, you can either stay on this forest road until you reach Karwendelhaus Lodge; or, climb the path which can be taken for an optional steep shortcut to the Lodge.
+From the railway station in Scharnitz (962 metres) walk south past the Karwendel Alpine Park visitors’ centre to the parish church.
+Follow the road into the “Karwendeltal” valley.
+Past the car park, walk for around kilometre until you get to a huge wooden sign saying “Karwendelhaus”, “Falkenhütte” where the forest road heads to the left.
+Keep on this forest road all the way across the Karwendel Valley as it climbs gently uphill, passing the Larchetalm hut (1,173 metres) on its way to the end of the valley.
+At the end of the valley, you can either stay on this forest road which will eventually take you to the Karwendelhaus lodge (1,765 metres) or, alternatively, switch to the steep path leading directly up to the lodge.

-Day 3: Lamsenjoch Hut – St. Georgenberg – Stans – Scharnitz
+Day 3: Lamsenjochhütte – St. Georgenberg – Stans – Scharnitz

-Leave the hut and walk downhill in a south-eastern direction along a dirt road for a short while, before taking the right fork onto a trail.
+Leave the hut and walk downhill in a south-easterly direction along a dirt road for a short while, before taking the right fork onto a trail.
 The trail becomes increasingly rock-laden and meanders along the meadows out of the valley.
 At 1,700 meters above sea level, the trail merges onto the dirt road again.
-Stay on this road that will take you gently downhill through the scrappy forest, which is dominated by larches.
+Stay on this road that will take you gently downhill through a forest dominated by larches.
 This section is followed by a short and steep descent through mixed forest, before traversing an unusually large field of dwarf pines.
-Always keep walking downhill; leave the dirt road at a fork and turn onto a trail, following the sign for “Stallenalm”.
-The trail crosses the brook here, but the crossing can be very difficult, especially if the water is high.
+Keep walking downhill.
+Leave the dirt road at a fork and turn onto a trail, following the sign for “Stallenalm”.
+The trail crosses the brook here, but the crossing can be very difficult (especially if the water is high).
 If you have difficulty crossing the brook at the designated trail crossing, continue walking on the dirt road as both routes merge a short distance ahead.
-Walk past Stallenalm (this is where Stallental Valley begins) and take the level path along the mountain pastures before crossing the dry and wide gravel streambed (this is where the two routes merge again).
+Walk past the Stallenalm (this is where Stallental Valley begins) and take the level path along the mountain pastures before crossing the dry and wide gravel streambed (this is where the two routes merge again).
 The dirt road leads towards a picnic area, called “Rastplatzl Stallenblick”.
 Then, the trail takes you back into the mixed forest.
 Take the fork that leads downhill and you will soon pass another picnic area.
 Here again, continue on the trail that leads downhill.
 Follow the signs for “Fiecht, Vomp” and stay on the old dirt trail that leads gently downhill along the steep slopes of Stallental Valley.
-At an elevation of 1,050 meters, take the left fork and follow the footpath towards “St. Georgen, Wolfsklamm, Stans” (the trail signs are a bit confusing here).
+At an elevation of 1,050 metres, take the left fork and follow the footpath towards “St. Georgen, Wolfsklamm, Stans” (the trail signs are a bit confusing here).
 Continue downhill through thick deciduous forest until the trail merges onto a wide dirt road.
 Turn left and follow the road downhill.
 Cross the creek and continue along the dirt road up to the pilgrimage church of St. Georgenberg.
 After you’ve spent some time in St. Georgenberg, retrace your steps and follow the trail back to the junction with the trail, slightly before reaching the bridge.
-This time, though, bear towards “Wolfsklamm” at the junction and walk out of the valley on the left bank of Stallenbach Creek.
-The following section, which takes you down along the ravine, is assisted by a fixed anchoring system of cables.
-Walking along the path, you will cross the creek from time to time.
+This time, though, bear towards “Wolfsklamm” at the junction and walk out of the valley on the left bank of the Stallenbach creek.
+The following section, which takes you down along the ravine, has a fixed anchoring system of cables.
+Walking along the path; you will cross the creek from time to time.
 As soon as you have left the ravine, continue along the slope until you reach a dirt road.
 Follow the road straight ahead and you will soon arrive in the village of Stans.
-Walk through the village, passing by the church, until you reach the railroad station of Stans from where you take a train back to Scharnitz (you have to change trains in Innsbruck).
+Walk through the village, passing by the church, until you reach the railway station in Stans (531 metres).